cguedes/feed/README.md

 ## feed-ingress

 `feed-ingress` manages an nginx instance for load balancing ingress traffic to Kubernetes services.
+It registers the instance its running on with any ELBs with the `sky/uk/KubernetesClusterFrontend` tag set to its cluster name.
 It's intended to be replicated to scale.

 ## feed-dns

 `feed-dns` manages Route53 entries to point to the correct ELBs.

-## feed-elb

-`feed-elb` manages ELBs, attaching and removing ingress nodes.

 # Building